Experience Life From a Different Point of View!

 If it is time to expand your curriculum, strike out on your own, explore new interests, study with new faculty, hear different ideas, make new friends, or create new opportunities, then widen your horizons through the National Student Exchange.

-Students still interested in applying for Spring 2014 should contact the PSU NSE Coordinator for a list of those campuses still able to accept exchanges.
+Students still interested in applying for a Fall 14 exchange should contact the PSU NSE Coordinator for a list of those campuses still able to accept exchanges.

 Exchange opportunities are considered a privilege, not a right.
 Plymouth State University will not allow students to study away who do not meet the following criteria:

 - Must be a full-time Bachelor’s candidate with a declared major

 - All applicants must have a 2.5 cumulative PSU GPA at time of application AND time of exchange

 - Must be in good academic, judicial, and financial standing